onejeuu/sc-file/docs/source/usage/index.rst

 📟 **Command Line**
   Run ``scfile.exe --help`` to see all available arguments and options.
-  Paths are routed automatically to conversion, animation, or map cache operations.
+  Paths are routed automatically to commands by context.

   .. code-block:: bash